Orlando: A Biography: Influence and recognition

 A second theatre adaptation of Orlando, by Sarah Ruhl, was first presented by the Piven Theatre Workshop in Evanston, Illinois in 1998.
 It was presented by The Actors' Gang Theater in Los Angeles in 2003.
 The play premiered Off-Broadway in New York in 2010.
 It subsequently premiered for the Sydney Theatre Company in Australia at the Sydney Opera House starring Jacqueline McKenzie in the title role.
 The play had a major New York revival in 2024 at Signature Theatre Company directed by Will Davis, with Taylor Mac in the title role and featuring an ensemble of LGBTQ+ and gender nonconforming performers.

-In 2016, composer Peter Aderhold and librettist Sharon L. Joyce premiered an opera based on the work at the Braunschweig State Theater, as well as an opera by Olga Neuwirth, premiered in the Vienna State Opera in December 2019.
-Another opera adaptation was premièred in Finland, August 2023, a chamber opera Orlando in Finnish, Swedish and English for one singer and seven instruments.
+In 2016, composer Peter Aderhold and librettist Sharon L. Joyce premiered an opera based on the work at the Braunschweig State Theater, and an opera by Olga Neuwirth premiered in the Vienna State Opera in December 2019.
+Another opera adaptation was premiered in Finland, August 2023, a chamber opera Orlando in Finnish, Swedish and English for one singer and seven instruments.
 The music was composed by Johanna Almark, who also served as a co-librettist.

 The League of Extraordinary Gentlemen comics feature Orlando, starting with a mention in The New Traveller's Almanac and short story and cameo in Black Dossier.
 Orlando is then featured as a main character in Volume III: Century and Volume IV: The Tempest.

-On November 5, 2019, the BBC News listed Orlando on its list of the 100 most influential novels.
+On 5 November 2019, BBC News listed Orlando on its list of the 100 most inspiring novels.

 In November 2022, a new theatre adaptation by Neil Bartlett, directed by Michael Grandage, and starring Emma Corrin opened at the Garrick Theatre in London's West End.

 In 2023, writer and theorist Paul B. Preciado directed Orlando, My Political Biography, which freely adapts the novel into a documentary about contemporary transgender life and identity.
 It stars 21 trans and non-binary people as Orlando.

+In 2024, a musical adaptation of the novel premiered off-Broadway at Theatre Row, with music by Cynthia Saunders, lyrics by Tricia Dunn and Cynthia Saunders, and book by Nora Brigid Monahan.
+The production was directed by Kimille Howard and starred Evie Schuckman as Orlando and Emily Young as Virginia Woolf.